 I don’t know why my kids bother with a tube, for most of the river they just want to swim along with us!
 It’s a great reason to always bring a rope to tie the empty floats to you, so you’re not holding them all!

-They have a limited number of life jackets, so bring your own.
+They have a limited number of life jackets, so bring your own if you have one.

 There were a few fun little riffles along the way!